 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), substance abuse and behavioral disorder counselor employment is expected to increase by 22% from 2014 to 2024, which is much faster than the national average for all occupations in the United States, and most likely because of increasing insurance coverage of mental health services.
-The BLS reports that the median salary for a substance abuse and behavioral disorder counselor, as of May 2015, was $39,980.
+According to the U.S. Bureau of Labor Statistics (BLS), substance abuse and behavioral disorder counselor employment is expected to increase by 22% from 2018 to 2028, which is much faster than the national average for all occupations in the United States, and most likely because of increasing insurance coverage of mental health services.
+The BLS reports that the median salary for substance abuse and behavioral disorder counselor, as of May 2019, was $46,240.

 In summary, a master's degree in alcohol counseling provides students with the educational background they need to prepare for careers as licensed substance abuse counselors.